MattFiler/OpenCAGE/README.md

 </div>

 1. Open up PackagingTool.
-2. Click "Character Attribute Editor" or "Alien Configuration Editor".
+2. Choose the editor you wish to use.
 You will be presented with a window full of empty textboxes and dropdowns.
-3. Selected a character class/configuration from the available dropdown in the top right of the window and press the load button.
+3. Select a configuration to load from the available dropdown in the top right of the window and press the load button.
 Be patient while the data is loaded in to the program.
+4. Tweak the values to your choice.
+If you hover over an editable field you will see a description of what you are modifying.
-4. Tweak the values as you like and press the save button when finished.
-Your changes will be imported into the game.
+5. Press the save button when finished.
+Your changes will be added the game.

 The attribute editors within PackagingTool will not create backups of original files before your modifications - be aware of this!
 It's always worth taking copies of your original files in case you need to revert back later.